jduffy3/jduffy3.github.io/_posts/2021-11-16-the-template-pattern.markdown

 }
 ```

-This is demonstrating a key design principle of *encapsulate what varies* what varies here is how a runner exercises.
+Our implementing class `RunningExercise` is demonstrating a key design principle of *encapsulate what varies* what varies here is how a runner exercises.
 However, what doesn't vary is the order that it is done in.
 This is defined in our abstract class (the template).

 ## Conclusion

 I find the Template Pattern a good starter for learning about design patterns.
 It is relatively easy to understand yet provides powerful capabilities.

 For learning about Design Patterns the two most important books I've read (and re-read) are the classic GoF book and Head First series on Design Patterns.
+I've read other ones but I always come back to these two.

-They also explain further opportunities in the template pattern such as introducing hooks, where you can provide a no-op method that a sub class can optionally override.
-Thereby allowing you to create clasess that may or may not perform a particular operation.
+They explain further ideas in the template pattern such as introducing hooks, where you can define a method that a sub class can optionally override.
+Allowing you to create clasess that may or may not perform a particular operation.
+Depending on the complexity of what you're trying to model, you can introduce conditional checks and member variables that are also inherited.

 ## References